 Is your startup using content marketing as a growth channel?

 If you answered “yes” to the question, you are in the majority.
-According to WP Curve, 89% of startups surveyed were using content marketing.
+According to Semrush, as reported in this 2022 survey, 79% of companies use content marketing.

 That’s a big number taking up a content marketing strategy, but how well are they really doing?